vaneseltine/nominally/paper.md

 # Acknowledgements

-Thanks to staff of the Institute for Research on Innovation and Science at the University of Michigan, who have run `nominally` at scale and provided bug reports.
+Thanks to IRIS staff at the University of Michigan, who have run `nominally` at scale and provided bug reports.
 Thanks go also to other human name parsing projects including [probablepeople](https://github.com/datamade/probablepeople),